-Depending on whether you have an AMD or an Nvidia graphics card in your machine, you’ll need to visit one of those two links and download the latest patch.
+Depending on whether you have an AMD or an Nvidia graphics card on your machine, you’ll need to visit one of those two links and download the latest patch.

-Windows 10 is a huge step forwards for Microsoft’s long history of operating systems, but there are certain features that are just a drain on processing power.
+Windows 11 is a huge step forward for Microsoft’s long history of operating systems, but certain features are just a drain on processing power.

 The visual effects that are active by default are one such issue, so you’ll need to switch them off if you want to avoid needless slowdown and frame rate drops.